-If you learn anything from the recent WannaCry ransomware attack, it’s that ransomware is increasingly targeting small businesses and consumers.
+If you learn anything from ransomware attacks you hear in the news, it’s that ransomware is increasingly targeting small businesses and consumers.
 If ransomware is something you put off thinking about because you think you’re too small for criminals to bother with, then you’re exactly who the criminals are coming after.

 Ransomware is driven by a much more sophisticated group of organized criminals.
 They use software to initiate thousands of attacks.
 The asking price is typically low so they know they can extort thousands of unsuspecting small businesses daily and make a tidy profit if they target those companies least likely to have their data backed up and their networks adequately guarded.